Up to Us (Net Impact)

 Since 2018, Stony Brook University has:

-- Placed first in the national campus competition awarding our 2022 team $10,000
+- Placed first in the national campus competition two times awarding our Spring 2022 and Fall 2022 teams $10,000 each

 - Offered robust student leadership development opportunities, including attendance at national conferences